yohasebe/openai-chat-api-workflow/README.md

 #### <span><img src='./icons/quora.png' style='height:2em;'/></span> Ask in Your Language

-You can ask questions in the language set to the variable `your_language`.
+You can ask questions in the language set to the variable `first_language`.

 #### <span><img src='./icons/translate.png' style='height:2em;'/></span> Translate L1 to L2